Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 Once you have transcribed the journals or diaries, you can create a PDF file and share the journal in several locations.

-In actuality, the suggestions that I will share with you may accept either the PDF of the journal images or transcription.
+In actuality, the suggestions I will share with you may accept the PDF of the journal images or transcription.
 But, if you can transcribe the journal, I recommend uploading the text version as it is now searchable by other family historians.

 A second place to consider is the Internet Archive.
-While it’s not genealogically focused, it’s a second place to preserve your old diaries.
+While not genealogically focused, it’s a second place to preserve your old diaries.

 One golden rule of digital preservation is backing up items in multiple places.
 With these two digital archives, you’re on your way to achieving that goal.